 Dr Desai said opening new colleges would not solve the problems if quality teachers were not produced.
-He urged
+He urged academicians to indulge in introspection to improve the quality of medical education.

 Politicians control professional colleges

 Bangalore, Oct 7; At least 45 professional colleges in Karnataka are run with active involvement of politicians.